wendy-twendy/velora-tech.com/docs/REACT-COMPONENTS.md

 ### Debugging Tools

-- The React Component Bridge exposes a debug object (`window.__reactComponentBridgeDebug`) that tracks:
+- The Spline component exposes a debug object (`window.__SPLINE_DEBUG`) that tracks:
+  - WebGL support status
+  - DOM readiness
   - Spline loading status
   - Spline errors
-  - Mounted components

-- Console logs are prefixed with namespaces (e.g., `[ReactComponentBridge]`, `[SplineScene]`) for easier filtering and identification.
+- Console logs are prefixed with namespaces (e.g., `[SplineComponent]`, `[SplineSceneBasic]`) for easier filtering and identification.

 ## Best Practices

-1. **Component Registration**:
+1. **Component Organization**:
-   - Register all React components in the ReactComponentBridge.componentMap
+   - Maintain the modular structure with clear separation of concerns
+   - Keep related functionality in dedicated files
-   - Use consistent naming between component files and data-component attributes
+   - Use consistent naming conventions across files

 2. **Error Handling**:
    - Always provide user-friendly fallbacks for failed component loading
    - Log detailed error information to the console for debugging
+   - Implement retry mechanisms for transient failures

 3. **Performance Optimization**:
    - Use lazy loading for heavy components like Spline scenes
    - Implement proper cleanup in useEffect hooks to prevent memory leaks
+   - Use debounced event handlers for resize events

 4. **Bilingual Support**:
    - Ensure all React components support both English and Albanian languages